kevinyswong/kevinyswong.github.io/index.md

   Additionally, it is incredibly short-sighted to proclaim the demise of Eurocentrism in favor of the prominence of an alternative, whether Black or otherwise.
-Let us consider the difficulty of detaching from Eurocentric
+Let us appreciate the difficulty of detaching from Eurocentric
-  systems: the persistence of the Latin language in binomial nomenclature to name the species of the natural world, the Greek letters in mathematical notation.
+  systems: the persistence of the Latin language in binomial nomenclature to name the species of the natural world and also the Greek letters in mathematical notation.
 The modern writing systems in countries like Vietnam, Indonesia, and the Phillipines are based on the Latin script, and consider, even more drastically, the wholesale adoption of Spanish in Central and South America and Portuguese in Brazil.
 It is likely more distressing and inconvenient, if not impossible, to return to what may be considered pre-European influence on culture and language.
 Indeed, it is quite a curious task to imagine how far a particularly courageous one could go were this daring spirit to attempt to cease employing the very language one finds oneself and most of one's country using, or even the language one is currently reading.
 And while it may appear to the naked eye that the internet supports the full panoply of languages, were one to uproot the predominant encoding known by the mystical name, UTF-8, one may notice that the English alphabet, against all others, fit so neatly into the soil that they take up the smallest footprint in this age of environmental crises.

   This is all very well, but we suggest the material view's solution: why should these belong to one group and not also everyone else?
 Consider England's